 To support disaster recovery efforts, Healthcare Ready, an organization of private health care stakeholders and government response entities, is coordinating with local and federal agencies to ensure that medical gaps in the areas impacted by the hurricanes are addressed.
 Healthcare Ready’s Rx Open map has been turned on and will provide pharmacy status information for Alabama, Florida, Georgia, Louisiana, Puerto Rico, South Carolina and Texas.
 Sign up for notifications to stay current on their activities here.

 Here’s what some companies are doing to help and ways you can help support.
 We will continue to update this list.

-- AbbVie medicines were pre-positioned in 39 clinics across states and islands impacted by Hurricanes Harvey and Irma through Direct Relief.
-AbbVie and the AbbVie Foundation have committed more than $2 million in grant funding and product donations for disaster response following the hurricanes.
-Grants support partners working in the affected regions in the U.S. and the Caribbean, including American Red Cross, AmeriCares, Direct Relief International, Feeding America, Heart to Heart International, MAP International, International Medical Corps and Texas Children’s Hospital.
+- AbbVie medicines were pre-positioned in 39 clinics across states and islands impacted by Hurricanes Harvey, Irma and Maria through Direct Relief.
+AbbVie and the AbbVie Foundation have committed more than $4 million in grant funding and product donations for disaster response following the hurricanes.
+Grants support partners working in the affected regions in the U.S. and the Caribbean, including the American Red Cross, AmeriCares, Direct Relief International, Feeding America, Heart to Heart International, MAP International, International Medical Corps and Texas Children’s Hospital.
 Additionally, the AbbVie Foundation is matching employee donations to many relief organizations, including those listed above.
-Read AbbVie’s full announcement regarding Hurricane Harvey relief here.
+Read AbbVie’s full announcement regarding hurricane relief here.